3redronin/mu-server/src/main/java/io/muserver/rest/README.md

 - [x] Return a `CompletionStage` to indicate async processing.
 - [x] The correct entity provider is used.
+- [x] Exceptional completion and cancellation use exception mapping and complete the response.

 ### 8.3 EJB Resource Classes